-Activity-based costing (ABC) is a methodology for more precisely allocating overhead to those items that actually use it.
-The system can be used for the targeted reduction of overhead costs.
+Activity-based costing (ABC) is a methodology for more precisely allocating overhead costs by assigning them to activities.
+Once costs are assigned to activities, the costs can be assigned to the cost objects that use those activities.
+The system can be employed for the targeted reduction of overhead costs.
 ABC works best in complex environments, where there are many machines and products, and tangled processes that are not easy to sort out.
 Conversely, it is of less use in a streamlined environment where production processes are abbreviated.

 The Activity Based Costing Process Flow